soc/soc.me/_languages/alasca/syntax-overview.md

 		let outer0: Outer = SubOuter.new(42)
 		// `new` is virtually dispatched instance is of type SubInner
-		// issue: Outer.Inner doesn't work, would refer to object, not type. `#` instead? let inner0: Outer#Inner = outer.new(23)
+		// issue: Outer.Inner doesn't work, would refer to module, not type. `#` instead? let inner0: Outer#Inner = outer.new(23)
 		// better readability due to `X.new(...)` instead of `new X(...)` syntax let inner1 = Outer.new(42).new(23)